OracleCPS/aiconlineshopping/Home.md

 ![](images/OIC_DASHBOARD_HEALTH.PNG)

-On the right side of the Dashboard there are links where you can view the Activity Stream,Download the logs, and Download an Incident if a service request needs to be raised.Click on the Activity Stream link.
+On the right side of the Dashboard there are links where you can view the **Activity Stream**,Download the logs, and Download an Incident if a service request needs to be raised.Click on the Activity Stream link.

 ![](images/OIC_ACTIVITY_STREAM.png)